rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ```
 kubectl label ns <namespace_specified> istio-injection=enabled
 ```
-Since I installed NGINX ingress and my application into the same namespace, I specified nginx-ingress with the istio-injection=enabled label on that namespace.
+Since we installed NGINX ingress and my application into the same namespace as our test application, I specified nginx-ingress with the istio-injection=enabled label on that namespace.

 ```
 kubectl label namespace nginx-ingress istio-injection=enabled